-There are 2,494 systems in the contributing catchment and their density is much higher than the national average.
+There are 1,527 OSWTSs within this catchment and their density is higher than the national average.
 The risk to surface and groundwaters from pathogens and phosphorus is also high throughout the catchment as is the likelihood of inadequate percolation.
 The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Many of them are located in the coastal region of the catchment in the vicinity of the shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with these systems and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+Though many of the systems in this catchment are located in the coastal areas, in the vicinity of the shellfish area, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+Shellfish monitoring indicates the possibility of faecal contamination in this shellfish area which could be arising from this source.
+These systems therefore could possibly be affecting shellfish water quality in this shellfish area.